 Tailor your messaging to address the specific pain points, needs, and goals of each target account (or tier).

-Then, determine which channels and tactics you will use to reach and engage key stakeholders within each account (e.g., personalized emails, targeted ads, direct mail, social media, events, etc).
+Then, determine which channels and tactics you'll use to reach key stakeholders: personalized emails, targeted ads, direct mail, social selling, or events.

-For example, one tactic is to develop content (e.g., case studies, white papers, webinars, presentations) that speaks directly to the challenges and interests of your target accounts.
+For example, develop content (such as case studies, white papers, webinars, and presentations) that speaks directly to the challenges and interests of your target accounts.

-💡 PRO TIP: One of the leading reasons why ABM campaigns fail is the lack of personalization.
-However, you can’t nail personalization until you refine your target buyer profile.
+💡 PRO TIP: Most ABM campaigns fail because they lack personalization.
+But personalization requires a refined target buyer profile.

-Start with understanding your ideal buyer, their pain points, and how they make purchase decisions.
-From there, create personalized landing pages and social media ads.
+Understand your ideal buyer, their pain points, and how they make purchase decisions.
+Then create personalized landing pages and social ads.

 Two screenshots of UserGems ABX ads that use 1-to-few language